The Metaplectic Casselman-Shalika Formula: The action when

+Let $s$ be a simple reflection in $W$.
 Suppose $G_s\cong SL_2(E)$, $q$ is the cardinality of the residue field of $E$ and $\a$ is the unique positive coroot.
-The following proposition is equivalent to \cite[Lemma I.3.3]{kp}.
-We give a different proof, which will serve as a template for the more involved $SU_3$ case in the following section.
-Given any integer $t$, we define the Gauss sum $\mathfrak{g}_{SL_2(E)}(t)$ to be with a choice of Haar measure such that the total volume of $O_F^\times$ is $q-1$.
+The following theorem is equivalent to \cite[Lemma I.3.3]{kp}.
+We give a different and more direct proof, which will serve as a template for the more involved computation in the following section.
+Given any integer $t$, define the Gauss sum $\mathfrak{g}_{SL_2(E)}(t)$ by with a choice of Haar measure such that the total volume of $O_E^\times$ is $q-1$.